Dipole Anisotropy in Gravitational Wave Source Distribution: Generalized Mass Distribution

 \section{Generalized Mass Distribution}

-Let us generalize the distribution of total mass M of the binary which takes into account the deviation from a pure power law behaviour.
+Let us generalize the distribution of total mass M of the binary which takes into account the deviation from a pure power law behavior.
 We assume the following functional form of $n(\theta,\phi,M_{rest})$

 where,